A Guide To Using Your Health Insurance for Counseling Services

 Using your Health Saving Account

 Yes!
-You are allowed to use your Health Saving Account (HSA card), Health Reimbursement Account, and other forms of tax-saving plans with all of the Counselors at Health for Life Grand Rapids (with both in-network and out-of-network coverage).
-In fact, you may also use Health Saving Accounts with your Naturopathic Doctor and Clinical Hypnotherapist as well.
+You are allowed to use your Health Saving Account (HSA card), Health Reimbursement Account, and other forms of tax-saving plans with all of the Counselors at Health for Life Counseling Grand Rapids (with both in-network and out-of-network coverage).
 It is up to you how you use your HSA account.